How To Add Currency Conversion In WordPress

 WP Plugin - Currency Conversion

-As stated earlier, the Currencyr plugin can be integrated with various WP-compatible e-commerce plugins like WooCommerce, WP-eCommerce and Shopp …
+As mentioned earlier, the Currencyr plugin can be integrated with various WordPress-compatible e-commerce plugins such as WooCommerce, WP-eCommerce and Shopp …

 To learn more about WordPress e-commerce plugins, see the tutorial below: